Transdisciplinary learning trajectory

 Description

 A big part of the session will be dedicated to feedback and assessment strategies.
 Participants will explore the differences between individual and team assessments, as well as formative and summative assessments.
-Participants will learn to integrate learning goals, assessment methods, and learning activities using a constructive alignment approach.
+Participants will learn to integrate learning outcomes, assessment methods, and learning activities using a constructive alignment approach.
 They will also plan effective feedback processes and determine who should be involved in the assessment procedures.
 By the end of the session, participants will develop a comprehensive assessment strategy tailored to their transdisciplinary courses.

 Learning outcomes: